RichardJamesLopez/app-nesting/dev-docs/reference.md

 ---
-# <function> /app/page.tsx
+# /app/page.tsx
 ## Imported Code Object

 styled is a function that is used to style a react component.
 In this case, it is being used to style the Button component.

 The styled(Button) call creates a new StyledButton component that will render a Button with some additional styles.

-The function passed to styled(({theme}) => ...) defines the styles that should be applied to the StyledButton.
+The function passed to styled(({theme}) =&gt; ...) defines the styles that should be applied to the StyledButton.
 It is using the theme object to reference colors defined in the theme, allowing the StyledButton to automatically adapt if the theme colors change.

 So in summary, this is creating a reusable StyledButton component that renders a Button with some hover, padding, and text style customizations applied.

 ---
-# '&:hover' /app/page.tsx
+# '&amp;:hover' /app/page.tsx
 ## Imported Code Object

-The '&:hover' is a Nesting selector in CSS that applies a style rule when the parent selector is hovered over.
+The '&amp;:hover' is a Nesting selector in CSS that applies a style rule when the parent selector is hovered over.
 In this case, it is applying a background color of white and text color of black when the parent element is hovered over with the mouse pointer.
-The ampersand (&) refers to the parent selector, allowing you to nest styles specifically for when that parent element is in the :hover pseudo-class state.
+The ampersand (&amp;) refers to the parent selector, allowing you to nest styles specifically for when that parent element is in the :hover pseudo-class state.

 ---
 # backgroundColor /app/page.tsx
 ## Imported Code Object

 backgroundColor is a style property that sets the background color of an element.

 theme.palette.common.white is accessing the white color value defined in the theme's palette.
 So it is setting the background color to white based on the theme.